INFO & FAQ

 4. 4) South Polo Field

-• Entrances will not open until 11am on Friday, 9am Saturday and Sunday.
+• Entrances will open at 11am on Friday, 9am Saturday and Sunday.
+Performances end at 7pm daily.

 • What about cameras and alcohol?